Fallout: London

 Fallout: London is a 2024 total conversion mod developed by Team FOLON.
 It is based on Fallout 4, the 2015 action role-playing game by Bethesda Softworks.
 The mod takes place in a post-apocalyptic rendition of London, and is notable for its departure from the series' typical American setting.
-Reviewers praised the scope and detail of Fallout: London for a free project, praising its use of British locations, themes, and cultural references in the Fallout setting, whilst critiquing the mod's bugs and performance issues upon release.
+Reviewers praised the scope and detail of Fallout: London for a free project, praising its use of British locations, themes and cultural references in the Fallout setting, whilst critiquing the mod's bugs and performance issues upon release.

 Gameplay

 Fallout: London features many new elements specific to the mod.
 Here the player character interacts with a member of the Thamesfolk, a group of individuals who have been mutated from the radiation in the River Thames.

 Fallout: London is an open world action role-playing game.
 At its core the game plays similarly to Fallout 4, while borrowing other elements from prior games and including entirely new elements.
 Returning features from Fallout 4 include a camera that can switch between a first-person and third-person perspective, its combat gameplay, V.A.T.S., and settlement building.
 The expanded dialogue system from all games prior to Fallout 4 returns, which gives the player the ability to view every possible dialogue option in its entirety as opposed to Fallout 4s abbreviated responses.
-While in conversation dialogues the player character is silent, similar to older titles, but the camera interactions during the dialogue behave similarly to Fallout 4.
+While in conversation dialogues the player character is silent, similar to older titles, the camera interactions during the dialogue behave similarly to Fallout 4.

 The player character uses the ATTA-Boy, a reverse engineered Pip-Boy created by Angel.
 It functions similar to the Pip-Boy in that it functions as the player character's digital assistant.
 Quests, inventory, the world and local maps and more are managed through it.
 Power armour has been removed, as according to Fallout's canon it was an American invention.
-Weapons and armor feature intricate crafting and customization operations, which allow the player to tune their weapons and armor to their personal tastes.
+Weapons and armour feature intricate crafting and customisation operations, which allow the player to tune their weapons and armour to their personal tastes.

 At the start of the game players choose their character's gender, physical characteristics, and choose from several attributes to initially assign experience points to.
 These range from strength to luck, and each time the character levels up they can choose to further upgrade these attributes, or upgrade other perks, such as the ability to pick locks easier.
 As the player progresses they will encounter companions who can accompany the player character in their adventures.
 Fallout: London features a canine companion, as has been tradition in the series, with the exception of Fallout 76.
 In keeping with British themes within the mod, the dog is a British Bulldog named Churchill instead of the usual Dogmeat character.